Fruitvale Station: Cast

+Oscar Grant's real-life mother, Wanda Johnson, has a small role in the film as Mrs. Stacy, Tatiana's preschool teacher.

 Production

 Development

 Ryan Coogler was a graduate student at the University of Southern California School of Cinematic Arts when Grant was shot on January 1, 2009.
 Coogler expressed his desire to make a film about Grant's last day: "I wanted the audience to get to know this guy, to get attached, so that when the situation that happens to him happens, it's not just like you read it in the paper, you know what I mean?
 When you know somebody as a human being, you know that life means something."
 Coogler met the Grant family's attorney, John Burris, through a mutual friend, and also met with and worked with Grant's family.

 In January 2011, Forest Whitaker's production company was looking for new young filmmakers to mentor.
-Coogler met Head of Production Nina Yang Bongiovi and showed her his projects.
+Coogler met the Head of Production Nina Yang Bongiovi and showed her his projects.
 He soon had a meeting with Whitaker, who supported Fruitvale.
-Coogler met with advisers of Sundance Screenwriters Lab and developed the script with the help of creative advisors Tyger Williams, Jessie Nelson and Zach Sklar.
+Coogler met with advisers of the Sundance Screenwriters Lab and developed the script with the help of creative advisors Tyger Williams, Jessie Nelson and Zach Sklar.
 The film received funding from the Feature Film Program (FFP) and the San Francisco Film Society.

 Coogler had Michael B. Jordan in mind to play Grant before writing the script.
 In April 2012, Jordan and Octavia Spencer joined the cast.
 Spencer also received a co-executive producer credit as she directly participated in funding the film and contacted investors when a deal was lost during the filming.
 Notable investors included Kathryn Stockett, author of The Help, a bestselling novel adapted as a successful film, for which Spencer won an Oscar.
 In April 2012, Hannah Beachler signed on as the film's production designer.